“The weakest ink is stronger than the strongest memory.”

 Bansuri Bliss Membership gets you direct access to Dr. Kerry Kriger through a complimentary introductory private lesson upon signing up, and online group lessons every weekend (group size is small enough that you can always ask your questions and get replies).

-As a member, you will also gain access to the entirety of the Bansuri Bliss Acaademy, where you can download over a hundred pages of written music in a variety of ragas AND watch videos of Dr. Kriger clearly explaining how to play the music.
+As a member, you will also gain access to the entirety of the Bansuri Bliss Academy, where you can download over a hundred pages of written music in a variety of ragas AND watch videos of Dr. Kriger clearly explaining how to play the music.